 I am very happy to have you here.

 To make the most of our treatments together, I've compiled this letter to answer common questions or concerns you may have about our treatments.
-Water and a snack will be available for you at no charge, so please do ask for a bite to eat if you have not eaten within a few hours prior to your arrival.
+Water and a snack will be available for you at no charge, so please do grab something from the refreshment table if you have not eaten within a few hours prior to your arrival.

 How does reflexology work?

 Reflexology points are specific areas on the body just beyond the surface of the skin.
 They have high concentrations of nerve endings, mast cells, lymphatic vessels, and capillaries.
 When pressure is applied to the point, it stimulates the sensory capillaries, which in turn stimulates the nerve, which then transmits impulses to the hypothalamic-pituitary-adrenal system.